 - Dry lips and mouth, and a lack of tears

 - In infants, dry nappies (for longer than 4-6 hours) and/or a sunken fontanelle (the soft spot on the top of a baby’s head)

 - Skin that ‘tents up’ when pinched.

-Signs of dehydration in anyone, especially infants and children, the elderly and people with weakened immune systems, are reasons to see a doctor immediately.
+Signs of dehydration in anyone, especially infants and children, the elderly, and people with weakened immune systems, are reasons to contact a doctor immediately.